Gloogger/PLCopenNotes/index.md

 title: 'PLCopen Notes'
 description: Logon didonai
 ---
-The notes here are taken for the motion control standard 'PLCopen IEC61131-3' during my internship @Gatherwin.
+The notes here are taken for the motion control standard _PLCopen IEC61131-3_ during my internship @Gatherwin.
 These notes serve as a reminder and quick review material for future use.

 ## **Table of Content**